ecdex/quick-grunt-config-mocha-sauce/README.md

 there is an "integration" entry in `settings.testTypes` and that the files and Mocha tests for that test type are the ones to be used by the `integrate-sauce` Grunt task we register.
+* a configuration mechanism for people who don't want to use `grunt-environmental`.